cyrusnderitu/cyrusnderitu/README.md

 - 👋 Hi, I’m @cyrusnderitu
-- 👀 I’m currently a trainee in Software Engineering but aswell interested in Web Dev, Web3, Blockchain and Metaverse
+- 👀 I’m currently a trainee in Software Engineering, working on my Web Dev skills and a Web3, Blockchain and Metaverse enthusiast.
-- 🌱 I’m currently learning Web Development, i.e web2.0 looking to get into web3 soon
+- 🌱 I’m currently learning and doing projects on Web Development, specifically Frontend, i.e web2.0 looking to get into web3 soon
 - 💞️ I’m looking to collaborate on Web Dev ideas and maybe get a chance for an entry level for real world experience
 - 📫 How to reach me: Email - cyrusnderitu.k@gmail.com